* This is the Consumer Version. *

 Other problems include painful inflammation of the tissues lining the brain (meningitis), ears, eyes, liver, joints, urethra, and gallbladder.
 These symptoms eventually resolve without causing permanent damage.

-Doctors diagnose Kawasaki disease when children have at least 4 out of 5 predefined symptoms (see How Do Doctors Diagnose Kawasaki Disease?).
+Doctors diagnose Kawasaki disease when children have at least 4 out of 5 predefined symptoms (see page How Do Doctors Diagnose Kawasaki Disease?).
 Blood tests and cultures of the blood and throat are also done to rule out other disorders that cause similar symptoms (such as measles, scarlet fever, and juvenile idiopathic arthritis).
 Doctors who specialize in treating children's heart disorders (pediatric cardiologists) or infectious diseases are often consulted.

 Once Kawasaki disease is diagnosed, children have electrocardiography (ECG) and ultrasonography of the heart (echocardiography) to look for coronary artery aneurysms, leaking heart valves, inflammation of the sac that surrounds the heart (pericarditis), or inflammation of the heart muscle (myocarditis).
 Sometimes abnormalities do not appear right away, so these tests are repeated 2 to 3 weeks, 6 to 8 weeks, and perhaps 6 to 12 months after symptoms began.
-If ECG or echocardiography tests are abnormal, doctors may do a stress test (see Stress Testing).
-If an aneurysm is seen during echocardiography, children may have heart catheterization (see Cardiac Catheterization and Coronary Angiography).
+If ECG or echocardiography tests are abnormal, doctors may do a stress test (see page Stress Testing).
+If an aneurysm is seen during echocardiography, children may have heart catheterization (see page Cardiac Catheterization and Coronary Angiography).

 Children recover completely if their coronary arteries are not affected within the first 8 weeks of illness.
 For children with coronary artery problems, the outcome varies with the severity of disease, but with early treatment, almost no children with Kawasaki disease in the United States die.
 Without treatment, the death rate is about 1%.
 Of the children who die, death nearly always occurs in the first 6 months but can occur as long as 10 years later.
 About two thirds of the aneurysms resolve within 1 year.
 Large aneurysms are less likely to resolve.
 However, even when aneurysms resolve, children have an increased risk of heart problems in adulthood.